5 Key Financial Ratios and How to Use Them?

 Debt-Service Coverage Ratio (DSCR)

-The DSCR shows the financial stamina in closing its debts on time, and a high ratio indicates that it will not default in such payments.
-It means the business has earned sufficient income to cover the debt obligations that are due within 12 months.
+The DSCR demonstrates the business’s financial stamina in closing its debts on time.
+A high ratio indicates that the business has earned sufficient income to cover the debt obligations due within 12 months.

-Where the net operating income is derived by deducting certain operating expenses from the operating revenue of the business, the current liabilities will also include the current portion of the long-term debt (e,.g., interest payable for a long-term loan within 12 months).
+Here, the net operating income is derived by deducting certain operating expenses from the operating revenue of the business.
+Also, the current liabilities will include the current portion of the long-term debt (e,.g., interest payable for a long-term loan within 12 months).

 Debt-Service Coverage Ratio = Net Operating Income / Current Liabilities